 PDVI, working with an extensive network of partners, helped to address these gaps through a range of activities, successfully accelerating the progression of several dengue vaccine candidates, establishing the degree to which dengue is underreported in routine reporting systems and collaborating with the WHO to produce modern guidelines for the clinical evaluation of dengue vaccines and standard tests to measure and compare the responses to different vaccines.

-DVI is creating an environment for accelerated vaccine introduction by conducting evidence-based research to inform policy, both at the global level and for select first-to-introduce countries.
-As a product-development partnership, DVI is focused on using the knowledge and expertise of its members to accelerate the development and distribution of a dengue vaccine.
+DVI is creating an environment for accelerated vaccine decision-making by conducting evidence-based research to inform policy.
+DVI is focused on using the knowledge and expertise of its members to accelerate the development and country consideration of a dengue vaccine.

-DVI builds and expands on this history through working in partnership with governments, industry and the scientific community to increase the priority given to dengue vaccines at the global level and work for a world free of dengue.
+DVI builds and expands on this history through working in partnership with governments and the scientific and medical community, and in close coordination with industry, to increase the awareness given to dengue vaccines at the global level and work for a world free of dengue.